 1917.
 It is assumed that spirits can never tell any ideas which do not exist in the minds of some persons present.
-Who was present when my spirit messenger conveyed to Mrs. Gourlay the request to send her husband to bank to inquire when a note would be due?
-Again, when eards were selected without the denomination having been seen by any mortal present, how could the denomination of the eards be spelt out upon the alphabetic disk?
+The idea of inquiring at bank respecting my note, could not have existed in the mind of any mortal present, before it was conveyed by my spirit messenger.
+Again, when cards were selected without the denomination having been seen by any mortal present, how could the denomination of the cards be spelt out upon the alphabetic disk !

 1918.
-In his work, Mr. Mahan assumes that the odic force is identical with that which is the immediate cause of the spirit manifestations.
-Agreeably to the considerations above presented, no imponderable material principle, such as the other of the undulation theory is supposed to be, can be a force.
+In his work, Mr. Mahan assumes that the odic force is identical with that which is the immediate cause of the spirit manifestations Agreeably to the considerations above presented, no imponderable materia. principle, such as the ether of the undulation theory is supposed to be, can be a force.
 The only part which it can perform is that of being a medium of force.
 The fluid of electricity was never assumed to be a moving power, neither according to the Franklinian hypothesis of one fluid, nor that of two fluids, according to Dufay.
 Without chemical or mechanical disturbance, they would be as still as the water in a pond during a perfect calm.

 1919.
 There is evidently, however, in nature, an imponderable cause of motion, and of other changes, more complicate than simple motion, and, I believe, only one such cause, and that is mind.
 No one who attributes the creation to the mind of the Creator, but must admit that the mind of the Creator and Ruler of the universe is the moving power of the universe.
-It must also be admitted that the mind of man, as a moving power, is very minute in comparison with that of its Author, or Source, but still resembling it so far as it reasons, and obeys the dictates of that reason, and causes matter to move in consequence of its designs, desires, wishes, or emotions.

-1920.
-But if this will of the Creator exists, it must have some medium through which it reaches the objects which it influences, just as the other of the undulationist is necessary to the transmission of light.
-It is through this medium that gravitation exists as one of the effects of divine will, since, although it appears to be a property of matter, it is inferred to be no less the effect of an habitual exercise of volition, than the creet posture preserved in man, by analogous means, unconsciously; whence, in him, it ceases with sleep.
+It must also be admitted that the mind of man, as a moving power, is very minute in comparison with that of its Author, or Source, but still resembling it so far as it reasons, and obeys the dictates of that reason, and causes matter to move in consequence of its designs, desires, wishes, or emotions 1920.
+But if this will of the Creator exists, it must have some medium through which it reaches the objects which it influences, just as the ether of the undulationist is necessary to the transmission of light.
+It is through this medium that gravitation exists as one of the effects of divine will, since, although it appears to be a property of matter, it is inferred to be no less the effect of an habitual exercise of volition, than the erect posture preserved in man, by analogous means, unconsciously; whence, in him, it ceases with aleep.
 The human will, within its comparatively minute, humble sphere of action, must require also a medium analogous to that through which God acts; otherwise, how does a thought so quickly move the toe?
 While encompassed by its perishable tenement, there is a certain extent of this will-power enjoyed through the laws of God; but on casting off this envelope, the spirit, to be qualified for its new state of existence, becomes endowed with more extensive power of the nature in question.